MadReza/RiskGame/README.md

           map is a connected graph, and that each continent is a connected graph) 2
   - [ ] Game driver 4
     - [x] Implementation of a round - robin loop for players’ turns / phases,
-    - [ ] identification of a winner and end of game,
+    - [x] identification of a winner and end of game, *DONE* See comment above on GameDriver::checkWinCondition()
     - [x] defeated player is removed from the round - robin loop.
 2
     - [ ] Save / Load a game in progress using a Builder pattern(see individual assignment 3).
 2
   - [ ] Game display 8 -- TOMORROW --